-Dismissal is at 3:30 for PK-6, 3:50 for 7-8 on Monday through Thursday, and 1:00 for all on Fridays.
+Dismissal begins at 2:50 for 7-8 grades, 3:10 for 5-6 grades and 3:15 for grades K-4.
+Dismissal is at 1:00 for all on Fridays.
 On a scheduled half-day of school, the school will have a 1:00 p.m. dismissal.
 In the event of multiple incidents of late pickup, a guardian conference will be requested by the school.
 In persistent cases of late pickup, additional intervention may be sought by the school.
 If your child will be picked up late, parents are asked to take the following steps to communicate with the school.

-Parents or guardians must inform the office in advance to pick their child/children up early by contacting the school's main office at 718-377-7200 or info@hlacharterschool.org.
+Parents or guardians must inform the office in advance (BEFORE 2:30) to pick their child/children up early by contacting the school's main office at 718-377-7200 or info@hlacharterschool.org.
 Parents/Guardians are asked to include the following information: